+In the fall of 1862 John, a healthy robust, blue eyed farmer then residing in Middleton Blue Earth Co., MN entered the U.S. Army’s 1st MN Mtd.
+Rangers.
 In April, 1863, while engaged in trench jumping drill at Ft.
 Ridgley, MN Pvt.
 Hussey’s horse fell on him severely spraining his right leg.
 The injury apparently limited the trooper’s future Army duties to that of cook.
 That summer Hussey participated in an expedition from Ft.
 Ridgley, west to the Missouri River during which he drank alkali water and suffered from exposure.
 Later, in October, as a result of these rigors Hussey contracted typhoid and alkali fever.
 Losing consciousness, he was confined to the hospital at Ft.
 Smelling.
-It was here, while still unconscious that he was discharged from the 1st.
+It was there, while still unconscious that he was discharged from the 1st.

 In 8/64 John Hussey retuned to Federal service as a private in the 11th MN Inf.
 On 5/18/65 while on general duty with the 11th at Mitchellville, TN he was standing on a log when his musket, the butt of which was resting on the same log, slipped off and discharged, the ball hitting him in the left wrist.

-By the mid 1800’s John Hussey’s army disease/injuries, particularly varicose veins stemming from the horse accident prompted his application for a government invalid pension.
-At some point a pension was granted for, at the time of his death, Hussey was receiving $38 per month.
-The Hussey’s remained in MN until 1900 when they moved to Washington State and settled in the city of Snohomish.
-Here Mrs. Hussey died on 4/27/07.
-On 2/21/19 John Hussey died at the age of 78 yrs 8 mos.
-He was reportedly at the Soldiers Home in Port Orchard, WA at the time of his death.
-John Hussey was Oliver Morton Post Commander in 1906.
+By the mid 1800’s John Hussey’s army disease/injuries, particularly varicose veins stemming from the horse accident while in the military prompted his application for a U.S. Government invalid pension.
+At some point the pension was granted for, at the time of his death, Hussey was receiving a $38 per month stipend.